You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 Istalol is a drug marketed by Bausch And Lomb and is included in one NDA.

 The generic ingredient in ISTALOL is timolol maleate.
 There are fifteen drug master file entries for this compound.
-Twenty-eight suppliers are listed for this compound.
+Twenty-five suppliers are listed for this compound.
 Additional details are available on the timolol maleate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Istalol